rladies/rladiesguide/content/ally/_index.en.md

 Then, you can support your [local chapter](https://github.com/rladies/starter-kit/blob/master/Current-Chapters.csv) with a free venue and sponsorship for food and drink.

+Furthermore, you can volunteer as an [abstract/proposal reviewer](/comm/abstract-review/).

 Besides, you can donate to the global R-Ladies organization.

 You can also advocate by promoting our [directory](http://rladies.org/directory/) and in general by giving opportunities to R-Ladies at conferences, for jobs, etc.